aulveland/CITZ-HWP-Project/Solution-Strategies.md

 A community-moderator is a community member who has been approved by the (system-)Administrator and can add/remove users to a community.

-The community moderator features are displayed in the Moderator page.
+The community moderator features are displayed on the [Moderator](https://github.com/bcgov/CITZ-HybridWorkplace/blob/main/docs/moderatorPanel.png) page.

 ## Admin